iMAGRAY/70B-1q-to-70B-lang/SIGLA_Plan.md

 4. **Embedding and Storage**
    - Use efficient open-source embedding models (e.g., E5 or Llama2-based).
    - Verify critical capsules by comparing with 70B embeddings when possible.
    - Store vectors and metadata (source, tags, quality rating) in a FAISS index.
+Use `Flat` by default but allow `HNSW` or `IVF` factories for larger datasets.

 ## 2. SIGLA Core
 1. **Embedding Requests**